d00-11/nococlient/README.md

 ```bash
 pytest -q
 ```
+## Disclaimer
+This code was produced with extensive help of LLMs, but is not entierly vibe coded.

 ## License
 This project is licensed under the GNU Affero General Public License v3.0 - see